RyanMcG/incise/README.md

 the one of the patterns above.
 The namespace may invoke a `register` function to make incise aware of the implementation.
 Parsers, layouts and deployment workflows all have their own register functions (`incise.parsers.core/register`, `incise.layouts.core/register` and `incise.deploy.core/register`).
-In all three register functions a key or collection of keys is provided to identified the registered function.
+All three register functions take a key or collection of keys to map the function to be registered to.

 ### Parsers